-To receive an institutional recommendation to the Idaho State Department of Education for an institutional certificate with an endorsement, the candidate must meet the following standards:
+To receive an institutional recommendation to the Idaho State Department of Education for an institutional certificate with an endorsement, the candidate must meet the following requirements:

 - 1. Completion of all requirements for a baccalaureate degree. - 2.
 Completion of requirements of the educator preparation program in effect at the time of admission to teacher education and any additional requirements if required by changes in the standards of state regulatory agencies. - 3.
-Completion of all education and liberal arts core courses with a grade of B- (2.7) or better. - 4.
-Middle level endorsement courses with a grade of C or better. - 5.
-Cumulative GPA of 3.0 or higher. - 6.
-Sufficient score on the PRAXIS Elementary Education Content Knowledge Multiple Subjects test (#5001). - 7.
-Sufficient score on the PRAXIS for the middle level endorsement field.
+Completion of all education courses with a grade of B- (2.7) or better. - 4.
+Completion of liberal arts core courses with a grade of C or better. - 5.
+Middle level endorsement courses with a grade of C or better (if seeking this endorsement). - 6.
+Cumulative GPA of 3.0 or higher. - 7.
+Sufficient score on the PRAXIS Elementary Education Content Knowledge Multiple Subjects test (#7001). - 8.
+Sufficient score on the PRAXIS for the middle level endorsement (if seeking this endorsement).